Understanding Form DD-214

 What if my DD-214 is wrong?

 You can ask for a correction to your DD-214 if there is an administrative error.
-To do this, you’ll send a written request, supporting documentation for the change, and a copy of the DD-214.
+You’ll send a written request, supporting documentation for the change, and a copy of the DD-214.
 You’ll get a DD-215 correction document if your request is approved.
-Each branch has its own personnel office that controls military personnel records and handles DD-214 correction requests.
+Each branch has an office that controls military personnel records and handles DD-214 correction requests.

 Does a DD-214 make you a veteran?

-Since there are many different definitions of what makes someone a “veteran,” it’s hard to say that having a DD-214 makes you a veteran.
-Having a DD-214 means you have served in the Armed Forces in active duty.
-Reservists, service members who serve in the Reserves or National Guard, do not receive a DD-214 unless called to active duty.
+Having a DD-214 means you have served in the Armed Forces on active duty.
+Reservists, service members in the Reserves or National Guard, do not receive a DD-214 unless called to active duty.
 Reservists are issued a DD-214 each time they serve on active duty.
 Reservists have a separate form they use when they leave service completely.
 Factors such as your characterization of service can affect your eligibility for various veteran benefits.

 How do I upgrade my DD-214 discharge?